Bikel Matatova

-Bikel Peysakhovna Matatova (Бикель Пейсаховна Мататова; ביקל מטטובה; 1928–2013) was a Soviet, and Israeli actress of the Judeo-Tat Theatre and an "Honored Artist of the Dagestan ASSR."
+Bikel Peysakhovna Matatova (Бикель Пейсаховна Мататова; ביקל מטטוב; 1928–2013) was a Soviet, and Israeli actress of the Judeo-Tat Theatre and an "Honored Artist of the Dagestan ASSR."
 In 1990, by the Decree of the Presidium of the Supreme Council of the Dagestan ASSR, Bikel Matatova was awarded the title of "Honored Workers of Culture of the Dagestan ASSR."
 In 1948, she received an honorary diploma for "25 years of service in cultural leadership over the armed forces of the USSR."

 Biography

 Acting troupe in the play Ashig Garib.
 Judeo-Tat theatre.
 Derbent, USSR.
 1984.
 First row - from left to right: Katya, Bikel Matatova.
 Second row - from left to right: musician Israel Izrailov, Roman Izyaev, Avshalum Nakhshunov, Raziil Ilyaguev, Abram Avdalimov.
 Third row - from left to right: Ilizir Abramov, Anatoly Yusupov, Israel Tsvaygenbaum.

 Bikel Matatova was born on August 20, 1928, in Derbent and grew up in a narrow, cramped neighborhood on Tagi-Zade Street, near the synagogue.
 She was the eldest of four siblings.
 In 1933, her father, Pisakh Matatov, died at the age of 33.
 After his death, her mother, Istire-Melke, raised the children alone.
 To support the family, she worked in the Caspian fishing industry, pulling heavy nets from the water alongside the men.
 As she worked, she sang songs.

 Several actors from the Judeo-Tat Theatre worked with her, including Yuno Semyonov, as well as musicians: Ishchey, who played the tambourine; Yunoshkei, the kamancheh; and Rifke, the tar.
 Mukhoil Faradzhev served as the theater's prompter.

 In 1936, a state drama theater, combining Azerbaijanis and Mountain Jews performances, operated in Derbent.
 The theater had a musical group led by composer Djumshud Ashurov.
 The actors encouraged Bikel Matatova's mother to take a role in one of their performances.
 It was through this experience that young Bikel discovered her love for the theater.

 Bikel Matatova studied at the Derbent School named after Maxim Gorky, where instruction was conducted in her native Judeo-Tat language using the Latin alphabet.
 During these years, she had already made her choice—she wanted to become a theater actress.
 Her entire future was tied to the stage.
 After classes, she would run to the theater, attentively listen to rehearsals, memorize all the roles, and perform and sing at home.
 This passion defined her school years from 1937 to 1939.

 Bikel began performing on stage at a young age and soon became an actress.
 Her first role in the theater was as a ball in the play Shah Abbas.
 She performed alongside her mother, as well as many actors and actresses of the State Mountain Jewish Theater.